gooseberry/smoke/README.md

+# Smoke

-Smoke is a set of Ansible deployment and configuration rules to automate the installation of various games from [GOG.com](https://gog.com) on the Linux Development Environment (LDE) of a Chromebook.
+Smoke is a set of [Ansible](docs.ansible.com) deployment and configuration rules to automate the installation of various games from [GOG.com](https://gog.com) on the Linux Development Environment (LDE) of a Chromebook.

-# Purpose
-This project is written to help you get games from your GOG.com library up and running on your own Chromebook.
+## Description

+The project sets up an Ansible control node within the Linux Environment of a Chromebook and applies the modules from this repository locally to install and configure various games from [GOG.com](https://gog.com) installers.
+Game configurations are stored as modules within the *roles* section of this repository and are applied to the local system through *Playbooks* from the base directory of the Smoke repository.
+I started this project to quickly recover games on my Chromebook following powerwashing.

+Check out the [Smoke wiki](https://github.com/gooseberry/smoke/wiki) for a more information about this project.

-## Background
+## Features
-This is a project I started when I got a ChromeBook many years ago and discovered that crostini could easily run a few older games from gog.
-What started with getting a few games to run on the platform evolved into a larger scale project with multiple bash and python scripts.
-I've created a new repository to migrate most of these to ansible because I want to learn ansible and since I find myself powerwashing my Chromebook from time to time, I wanted to see if I could automate the process of rebuilding my setup without a full backup and restore.
+* Easy to understand modules are written in YAML which means they are human-readable.
+* Ready to run games.
+All attempts are made to configure the games to run optimally on your Chromebook, often with modern or tweaked keyboard configurations to get your playing as quickly as possible.
+* Specifically written to support Chromebooks.
+There is no plan to support other Linux distros at the moment.
+* Organized in small, single purpose modules to make the modules highly re-useable and simplifies the process of adding new games.
+* Doesn't require additional management software.
+Ansible attempts to re-create the known state of a functional game.
+It doesn't try to manage a library of games for you or try to link to your online account.
+* Flexible deployment platform.
+Any task too complicated for Ansible can be written in a scripting language and run through ansible playbooks.

-Check out the [Smoke wiki](https://github.com/gooseberry/smoke/wiki) for a more complete guide to get you started.
+Check out the [Smoke wiki](https://github.com/gooseberry/smoke/wiki) for a more information about this project.

 # Getting Started

-To get started, you need to install ansible on a fresh copy of crostini and run the following commands
+You will need to Turn On the Linux Development Environment on your Chromebook and install ansible onto the system to get going.
+I recommend a fresh Crostini image as the modules in this project will install and configure many components.
+Pasting the lines below into the terminal of a freshly deployed LDE will set your system up for using Smoke playbooks to install games.

     sudo apt-get update && sudo apt-get upgrade -y sudo apt-get install python3-pip